KilledByAPixel/SpaceHuggers/README.md

 # Game Features
 - Platforming run and gun style gameplay.
-- 2-4 player jump in co-op mode.
+- 2-4 player jump in local co-op mode.
 - Procedural level generation of great variety and complexity.
 - Levels are fully destructible with persistent debris.
 - Fire propagation and explosion system.